legion-labs/legion/README.md

 ## License

-Unless listed in the exceptions below, Legion Engine and all of its components is dual-licensed under Apache 2.0 and MIT terms.
+Unless listed in the exceptions below, or directly in files headers, Legion Engine and all of its components is dual-licensed under Apache 2.0 and MIT terms.

 Please refer to the following files for for the full licenses terms :